 “We can’t just yell at cranes,” he laments.
 “We have to demonstrate how important cultural space is for a robust community, how it can uplift a community.”

-Pak’s organization, along with three other Asian Pacific Islander American-serving or Asian Pacific Islander American-led outfits like the Wing Luke Museum, 21 Progress, and the International Capoeira Angola Foundation (ICAF Seattle), are among a total of 14 groups to receive funding from the Seattle Foundation’s pilot initiative, the Creative Equity Fund.
+Pak’s organization, along with the Wing Luke Museum, 21 Progress and the International Capoeira Angola Foundation (ICAF Seattle), are among a total of 14 groups to receive funding from the Seattle Foundation’s pilot initiative, the Creative Equity Fund.
 The fund, launched in 2018, awarded $200,000 in grant money to those using arts and culture as a strategy to address structural racism.

 Of those organizations selected, the neighborhood with the most representation is the Chinatown-International District (CID.)